 2. GDT European Wildlife Photographer of the Year (GDT EWPY)

 This competition is open to all professional and non-professional photographers resident in Europe and for GDT members.
 Patron of the competition is the Federal Agency for Nature Conservation (BfN), Prof. Dr. Beate Jessel.

 The members‘ magazine GDT-Intern is published three times a year.
 Four times a year the GDT publishes the high-quality magazine forum natur- fotografie, which is distributed by Tecklenborg publishing house.
 To accompany the European competition the GDT also publishes an exhibition catalogue in cooperation with Tecklenborg publishing house.

 All nature photographers from Germany or abroad can become a GDT member.
-The GDT offers two possible types of membership: sponsor membership and full membership.
-Sponsor members are (just like full members) entitled to vote but cannot run for office.
 All members will receive concessions at GDT events as well as our magazine three times a year, latest leaflets and other information.
 As being a GDT member, you can also send an application for full membership.